Senior Credit Analyst Resume Example

 If I don't have direct credit analyst experience, I focus on transferable skills.
 Analytical abilities, attention to detail, and Excel know-how all translate well into this field.

-You can highlight relevant coursework, volunteer work, or side projects.
+You can highlight relevant coursework, volunteer work, or side projects, and reference a cover letter for inspiration on how to present these experiences.
 For example, analyzing budget reports or leading group financial projects shows initiative and quantitative skills.

 There are resume formats that help, too.
 A functional or hybrid layout lets you put skills and achievements front and center, instead of just listing past job titles.